 Those who had watched Gehrig since his early days thought differently.
 One such person, Jim Kahn of the New York Sun, wrote: “I’ve seen players go overnight, but I think there’s something deeper than that in Lou’s case.
 He takes the same old swing, but the ball doesn’t go anywhere.”
 Teammate Lefty Gomez echoed the sentiment: “To see that big guy coming back to the dugout after striking out with the bases loaded would make your heart bleed.
 He couldn’t understand what was wrong.”

 By the middle of August, Gehrig had had enough.
 “Hell, I’m not hitting with all these changes of stance and other things,” he said.
 “I’ve tried just about everything.
 So I might as well go back to my old way.”
-His renewed determination led to one final resurgence of the old Gehrig.
-In September, he hit .400 with 23 RBIs.

 In the waning days of the regular season, Gehrig reflected upon his up-and-down season: “I must confess that forcing myself to a feverish pitch day after day, I lost some of my zest for play.
 But now my confidence is as strong as ever, and I can’t wait for game time.
 I may be down, but Gehrig has not quit on Gehrig.”